datamin-io/public-documentation/use-cases/functional-use-cases/other-functional-use-cases.md

 ## Using API as a data source

-Datamin not only easily supports any modern database, data warehouse, or any other kind of data storage as a data source but is also very easy to use any API endpoint that returns JSON data as a data source.&#x20;
+Ylem not only easily supports any modern database, data warehouse, or any other kind of data storage as a data source but is also very easy to use any API endpoint that returns JSON data as a data source.&#x20;

 To do that just configure an [API integration](../../integrations/library-of-integrations/apis.md) first: